actolonen/Analysis_Lab/Enzyme_Kinetics/README.md

 # Methods for analysis of enzyme kinetics

-**Michaelis-Menton equation** is enables us to relate enzyme velocity (v) to substrate concentration using a simple equation:
+**Michaelis-Menton equation** enables us to relate enzyme velocity (v) to substrate concentration using a simple equation:

 $v = {vmax * S \over (S + Km)}$